microsoft/nni/README.Makefile.md

 # Makefile and Installation Setup

-NNI uses GNU make for building and installing.
+NNI uses [GNU Make](https://www.gnu.org/software/make/) for building and installing.

 The `Makefile` offers standard targets `build`, `install`, and `uninstall`, as well as alternative installation targets for different setup: